-Bottom line: If you’re worried about it, ask your health care provider to take a careful history of your aches and pains before you start on a statin.
-If you are already taking one and begin to have any muscle symptoms, your health care provider can take steps to evaluate and manage them.
-Many times it’s as easy as changing other medicines or boosting your vitamin D level.
+Bottom line: If you’re worried about it, ask your health care team to take a careful history of your aches and pains before you start on a statin.
+If you are already taking one and begin to have any muscle symptoms, your health care team can take steps to evaluate and manage them.
+Many times, it’s as easy as changing other medicines or boosting your vitamin D level.

-Bottom line: Taking a statins—if your health team recommends one – along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.
+Bottom line: Taking a statin – if your health team recommends one – along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.

-Among those who have developed memory loss or confusion while taking statins, it seems these side effects reverse once you stop taking the medication.
+Among those who have developed memory loss or confusion while taking statins, these side effects reverse once you stop taking the medication.

-On the flip side, recent data seem to suggest that statins may actually help ward off dementia.
-That’s because one of the potential causes of memory loss and altered thinking is dementia due to restricted blood flow to the brain, which statins can help with.
+On the flip side, recent data suggest that statins may actually help ward off dementia.
+That’s because one of the potential causes of memory loss and altered thinking is dementia due to not enough blood flow to the brain, which statins can help with.

-Bottom line: Memory problems from statins seem to be unlikely and, in most cases, it is doubtful that statins are the culprit.
+Bottom line: Memory problems from statins seem to be unlikely and, in most cases, it is doubtful that statins are the cause.
 The same process that affects the arteries that supply the heart also can affect the arteries of the brain (called atherosclerosis); this is also a common form of dementia (vascular dementia).
-Talk with your health care provider if you have concerns.
+Talk with your health care team if you have concerns.

-While early research showed a link between statins and liver damage, we now know it is extremely rare.
+While early research showed a link between statins and liver damage, we now know it is rare.
 In fact, the FDA no longer recommends routine liver tests after starting statin therapy unless you begin to have signs and symptoms of liver damage.
-These include: unusual fatigue, loss of appetite, pain in your upper abdomen, dark-colored urine or yellowing of your skin or eyes.
+These would include: unusual fatigue, loss of appetite, pain in your upper abdomen, dark-colored urine, or yellowing of your skin or eyes.

-Your doctor may order a blood test to check your liver function before starting you on a statin just to make sure your liver is healthy.
+Your clinician may order a blood test to check your liver before starting you on a statin just to make sure your liver is healthy.

-Bottom line: Statins are unlikely to cause any liver injury.
+Bottom line: Statins are unlikely to hurt you liver.
 The benefit of preventing a stroke or heart attack far outweighs the small chance of any liver problems.
-If you’ve had any liver problems or have hepatitis, be sure to tell your doctor.
+If you’ve had liver problems or have hepatitis, be sure to tell your clinician.
 In many cases, you can still take a statin, but your liver levels will need to be checked.